What No One Tells You About a Destination Wedding in Riviera Maya

 The furniture and setup provided in standard resort packages are functional — but rarely reflect the aesthetic most couples envision.
 Upgrading to custom lounge areas, specialty chairs, upgraded table linens, bars, and ceremony backdrops can completely transform the experience.

-A photograph of a mariachi band performing during a wedding celebration in a tropical setting
+Mariachi band performing during a wedding celebration in a tropical setting

 DJ, Live Music, and Sound Equipment